suaebahmed/.Net-Core/RecycleLagbe.Api/WebAPI/README.md

 DTOs are used for inter-layer communication, Domain Models represent the core business, and View Models are tailored for UI presentation.

-# Design Pattern
-- CQRS | (Commands, Query, Responsibility and Segregation)
-	- Separate Commands and Queries
-	-
-- Repository
-	- Repository Design Pattern separates the data access logic and maps it to the entities in the business logic
-	-
-- Factory

 # Controller Action Return Types

 - Primitive or Complex Types: Use for simple, straightforward responses where detailed control over the response is not needed.